pdmosses/metaborg.github.io/docs/howtos/development/spoofax-dev-requirements.md

 ??? summary "Docker"
     Required on macOS Catalina, Big Sur, Monterey, and newer to be able to run the `sdf2table` and `implodePT` legacy binaries.
 On macOS, install it though the [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) website.

-??? summary "Coreutils"
-    Required on macOS to be able to run the `sdf2table` and `implodePT` legacy binaries.
-On macOS with [Homebrew](https://brew.sh/) installed, you can install them by running `brew install coreutils`.